 There is nothing much to talk about this subject.

 Mass & Balance

 Just mathematics.
 Easiest of All in phase 2.
 But easy to pass and fail due to the number of questions

 - Pg 65 (Oxford book)

 - Pg 72 (the 3 bullet-ed formulas)

-So there you go guys that’s it for phase 2.
+So there you go, guys, that’s it for phase 2.
 If you need more information notes or guidance regarding any of these subjects you may contact me.
-Wish you best of luck and take this course seriously.
+I wish you the best of luck and take this course seriously.
 Passing all the papers in one go would be the best feeling ever & also a good record for your future.

 Moments before our last paper instrumentation

 Day 1: Performance (2-3pm), HPL ( 3.30-4.30pm)